Rajatgms/react-shop/Learn.md

 Used Redux, React-Redux, Redux-Thunk to do state management of React Shop Application.

-- Used Redux mapStateToProps and mapDispatchToProp.
+- Used Redux useSelector and useDispatch.
 - Used Redux-Thunk middleware to define async action creator and access store at action creator.

 Pros -